Hu Jing

-Hu Jing (胡靖 (胡靖, Hú Jìng); born 23 December 1998) is a Chinese professional footballer who plays as a centre-back for China League One club Suzhou Dongwu.
+Hu Jing (胡靖 (胡靖, Hú Jìng); born 23 December 1998) is a Chinese former professional footballer who played as a centre-back.

+A product of the Beijing Renhe youth academy, he began his senior career at Heilongjiang Ice City, and moved to Chengdu Rongcheng.
+In the latter stages of his career, he played for first Chongqing Tonglianglong and then Suzhou Dongwu.
+While playing for Suzhou Dongwu, he suffered a cardiac arrest during a match, and has had his career ended prematurely as a direct result.

 Club career

 Heilongjiang Ice City

 Born in Nanchong, Sichuan, Hu Jing graduated from the Beijing Renhe youth academy.
 On 1 March 2018, Hu signed for China League One newcomers Heilongjiang Lava Spring.
 He made his debut for Heilongjiang Lava Spring on 10 April 2018, starting in an away Chinese FA Cup tie and eventual 1–0 victory against Qingdao Jonoon.
 On 25 April 2018, he made his only other appearance of the season in a 2–1 home cup defeat to Chinese Super League opponent Guizhou Hengfeng.

 On 16 April 2019, Hu Jing scored his first career goal, securing the 2–0 win against Nanjing Shaye in the 2019 Chinese FA Cup.
 On 14 September 2019, he scored his first league goal in a 3–2 home win against eventual league runners-up Shijiazhuang Ever Bright.
 In the 2019 season, Hu Jing's Heilongjiang Lava Spring finished the season at fourth place on 54 points, in what was their best performing season.
 On 5 May 2021, Hu Jing scored the third goal of the match in a 4–0 league victory over BIT.
 For his final goal for Heilongjiang Ice City, he scored an equaliser of an eventual 3–2 defeat to Meizhou Hakka on 6 August 2021.